jojo96/AFrameAR/README.md

 # AR Magic

-Our project here: https://github.com/jojo96/AFrameAR/blob/main/index.html uses 2 GLTF models and a few presets.
+Our project uses 2 GLTF models and a few presets.
 To test it just go to: https://jojo96.github.io/AFrameAR/

 Scan this marker: